-Among the several types of triggers available for you to use when designing your own automation workflows, the "When someone unsubscribes from any list" trigger is the type you need to choose, when you want to set an automation in motion as soon as someone unsubscribes from any of your mailing lists.
+Among the several types of triggers available when you design your own automation workflow, the "When someone unsubscribes from any list" trigger is the one you need to choose when you want to set an automation in motion as soon as someone unsubscribes from any of your email lists.

 A. Setting the parameters of the trigger

 The only parameter that you need to define on this type of trigger is whether the automation will be triggered for every unsubscription, or whether it will be triggered on the first unsubscription only.